-Once a CAHRA has been determined, UPMR will follow our enhanced due diligence and risk mitigation policy to determine the level of due diligence which must be completed before proceeding with any precious metal activity with a supplier from this region.
+Once a CAHRA has been determined, UPMR will follow our enhanced due diligence and risk mitigation policy to determine the level of due-diligence which must be completed before proceeding with any precious metal activity with a supplier from this region.

-A list of all CAHRA's in UPMR's customer base will be compiled and referenced for identification of "red flags" or other supply chain risks.
-This process will be documented and updated by the compliance officer using the RMI - Country Risk Assessment Tool.
-The UPMR database (CyberScreen) allows compliance to label a country a CAHRA or remove the CAHRA label from a country using the country code maintenance function.
-This function also allows compliance to label sanctioned or extremely risky countries as "do not allow"- which will prevent the entry of lots and or orders.
+A list of all CAHRA's in UPMR's customer base will be compiled and referenced for identification of "Red Flags" or other supply chain risks.
+This process will be documented and updated by the compliance officer or a team member from the Compliance department using the CAHRA Matrix.
+The UPMR database allows compliance to label a country a CAHRA or remove the CAHRA label from a country using the country code maintenance function.
+This function also allows compliance to label sanctioned or extremely risky countries as "do not allow" which will prevent the entry of lots and or orders.